-For the case of the unitary groups $U(n,n)$, the $p$-adic differential operators in this paper can be used to solve this issue.\footnote{The material in this paper also generalizes almost immediately to give a similar construction of differential operators and similar results in the case of the symplectic groups $Sp(n)$, and it should be relatively straightforward to generalize to $U(m,n)$.} These differential operators are a $p$-adic analogue of a class of $\ci$-differential operators first studied by H. Maass (\cite{maass}, \cite{mas}) and later studied extensively by G. Shimura (\cite{sh94b}, \cite{shido}, \cite{sh84}, \cite{sh81}, \cite{sh81}, \cite{sh84}, \cite{shar}) and M. Harris (\cite{ha86}, \cite{hasv}).
+For the case of the unitary groups $U(n,n)$, the $p$-adic differential operators in this paper can be used to solve this issue.\footnote{This paper generalizes almost immediately to the case of the symplectic groups $Sp(n)$, and it should be relatively straightforward to generalize to $U(m,n)$.
+In the symplectic case, similar operators were also discussed in \cite{padiffops1, padiffops2}.} These differential operators are a $p$-adic analogue of a class of $\ci$-differential operators first studied by H. Maass \cite{maass, mas} and later studied extensively by G. Shimura \cite{sh94b, shido, sh84, sh81, sh81, sh84, shar} and M. Harris \cite{ha86, hasv}.
 (In the case of modular forms on the upper half plane, these $\ci$-differential operators are the widely used operators $g\mapsto y^{-k}(\frac{\partial}{\partial z})(y^k g)$ that map a weight $k$ modular form $g$ to a weight $k+2$ modular form.
 More generally, they map a vector- or scalar-valued automorphic function to an automorphic function of a different weight.)
 These $\ci$-differential operators play an important role in Shimura's proofs of algebraicity properties of Eisenstein series and $L$-functions.
 Shimura's proofs, however, do not provide insight into $p$-adic properties.